-The proceedings shall be conducted by the Panel taking into account the existing time constraints and the right of the parties to be heard within a reasonable period of time.
+The proceedings shall be conducted by the same Panel taking into account the existing time constraints and the right of the parties to be heard within a reasonable time.

-The Panel shall have full power to establish the facts on which the application is based.
+The Panel shall have full power to establish the facts relevant to any decisions to be taken in the proceedings.

-The Panel shall rule on the dispute pursuant to the IOC ADR, the applicable regulations, Swiss law and general principles of law.
+The Panel shall rule on the dispute pursuant to the IOC ADR, the WADC, the rules of the IF concerned, the applicable regulations, Swiss law, and general principles of law.

 During the period of the OG, the Panel shall give a decision within 24 hours from the conclusion of the hearing or, if no hearing is held, from the conclusion of the evidentiary proceedings, subject to Article 20.
-In exceptional cases, this time limit may be extended by the President of the CAS ADD, or her/his Deputy, if circumstances so require.
+In exceptional cases, this time limit may be extended by the President or the Deputy President of the CAS ADD if circumstances so require.
 Outside the period of the OG, the Panel shall give a decision within a reasonable time.

 Unless a Sole Arbitrator has been appointed, decisions are taken by a majority or, in the absence of a majority, by the President of the Panel.

 Decisions shall be written, dated and signed by the President of the Panel or by the Sole Arbitrator and, in principle, brief reasons will be stated.
-Before the award is signed, it shall be reviewed by the President of the CAS ADD, or her/his Deputy, who may make amendments of form and, without affecting the Panel's freedom of decision, may also draw the latter's attention to points of substance.
+Before the award is signed, it shall be reviewed by the President or the Deputy President of the CAS ADD who may make amendments of form and, without affecting the Panel’s freedom of decision, may also draw the latter’s attention to points of substance.